vertica/VerticaPy/docs/source/verticapylab_gs.rst

 Some key features of VerticaPyLab include the following:

-- **QueryProfiler:** use the QueryProfiler tool to investigate and identify the reasons why a query or set of queries are running slow.
+- **QueryProfiler:** use the QueryProfiler tool to investigate and identify the reasons why a query or set of queries are running slowly.
 - **Graphics and visualizations:** create an array of visualizations and plots directly in the JupyterLab environment using the power of Grafana, Matplotlib, Plotly, and other libraries.
 - **Run vsql:** execute the Vertica vsql editor from the VerticaPyLab interface, streamlining your database administration tasks.
 - **Seamless data ingestion:** VerticaPyLab offers streamlined data ingestion capabilities, allowing you to effortlessly load and process massive datasets from your Vertica database.